doingandlearning/tailwind-and-ejs/readme.md

 # How to use Tailwind with a Node/Express/EJS application

-This repository will accompany an article and/or video on this topic.

-First, some definitions:
+Welcome to this step-by-step guide, which also accompanies a related article and/or video.
+You will learn how to set up and use Tailwind, an advanced CSS framework, in a Node/Express/EJS web application.
+Here are brief descriptions of the main components:

-**Tailwind**: An advanced, utility-first CSS framework for rapidly building custom user interfaces in web applications.
+- **Tailwind**: A utility-first CSS framework for rapidly creating custom user interfaces.

-**Node**: A cross-platform, JavaScript runtime environment that executes JavaScript code outside a web browser, facilitating server-side scripting.
+- **Node**: A cross-platform JavaScript runtime environment that allows server-side scripting.

-**Express**: A minimalistic, fast and unopinionated web application framework for Node.js, widely used for building APIs and web applications.
+- **Express**: A lightweight, fast, and flexible web application framework for Node.js.

-**EJS**: A simple templating language that lets you generate HTML markup with plain JavaScript, enhancing code readability and flexibility in web development.
+- **EJS**: A templating language that helps generate HTML markup using plain JavaScript.

 ---

 ## 1. Initialising the project

-To get up and running with this project, run
+To get started with this project, install the dependencies with the following command:

 ```
 npm install
 ```

-If you were building this from scratch you'd initialise the project with:
+If you're creating a similar project from scratch, initialize the project using:

 ```
 npm init -y
 ```

-and add the dependencies:
+Then, add the necessary dependencies:

 ```
-npm install express ejs tailwind
+npm install express ejs tailwindcss
 ```

 ## 2. Setting up the folder structure

+The project has the following folder structure:

 ```
 .